-- · The times and teachings of Jesus - The application of Jesus' teachings in the contemporary world by believers past and present - The causes and effects of events and developments in the Church. - a variety of prayer experiences, especially Christian Meditation and prayers with a focus on forgiveness and healing (as they participate respectfully)
+- Causes and effects of events and developments in the Church from c.1750CE - c.1918CE. - The application of Jesus' teachings in the contemporary world by believers past and present. - The causes and effects of events and developments in the Church.

-Students will draw conclusions:
+Students will: